KirbyIsW/SoT-Inspector/README.md

 - Python's `io.open` (`with open("file.ext", "r") as file`) has some caching stuff, so the first time you run the program after a while of not using it, it might take 10-20 sec to startup, and sadly there is not really anything i can do about this.
 But the launches after that shouldn't take more than 2-3 seconds.
 - Change from using a predumped sdk to dynamic gobject scanning.
 - Upgrade searching within actors aswell as unknown-data browser.
+- Vertical sliders for treeviews (Tkinter is annoying)

 # Functions
 - Actor-Property browser